Teleporters and Transporters

 - In Halo 4, the Prometheans, a special group of Forerunner battle droids, frequently make their entrances by teleporting onto the battlefield.
 The Knights, the strongest type of Promethean, also have the ability to teleport in the middle of battle, making them hard to shoot down.

-- Minecraft!
-The recent halloween update lets you create portals to a hellish world (called the Nether) which you use to travel back to the surface again in an alternate-reality way.
+- Minecraft lets you create portals to a hellish world (called the Nether) which you use to travel back to the surface again in an alternate-reality way.
 1 block in the Nether equals 8 blocks on the earth-like main world and so people are using them to travel large distances.

 - There's a similar type of gate that takes you to "The End," a floating island in a spooky black alternate dimension.
 These gates can't be built, though; you have to find one in the overworld and activate it with a bunch of rare items.